lorenzo-mora/energy-fraud-detection/README.md

 | `Complaints_Logged`        | _float_                                                     | Number of billing-related complaints registered by the customer |
 | `Fraud_Status`             | _Literal[`No Fraud`, `Potential Fraud`, `Confirmed Fraud`]_ | Target variable classifying fraud status                        |

-After an initial analysis, which can be found in [`eda_burman.ipynb`](eda_burman.ipynb), it emerged that the available instances (1000 distinct invoices) could be filtered by removing the _analogue PODs_ and divided according to the two types of customer present.
+After an initial analysis, which can be found in [`burman.ipynb`](eda\burman.ipynb), it emerged that the available instances (1000 distinct invoices) could be filtered by removing the _analogue PODs_ and divided according to the two types of customer present.
 However, the two groups thus generated consisted of 269 (_residential_ customers) and 268 instances (_business_ customers) respectively.
 For this reason, the trainings conducted in the same file were found to be insufficiently accurate.

 ### 2. [__Fraud Detection in Electricity and Gas Consumption__](https://www.kaggle.com/datasets/mrmorj/fraud-detection-in-electricity-and-gas-consumption) by Andrii Samoshyn